aam/skiaex/README.md

 # skiaex

-This sample demonstrates how to use Skia and HarfBuzz with Freetype to produce .pdf-file from a given stdin.
+This sample demonstrates how to use Skia and HarfBuzz to produce .pdf-file from a given stdin.

 HarfBuzz and its prerequisites
 ===

-You have to install HarfBuzz and Freetype2 if you don't have them on your machine.
+You have to install HarfBuzz if you don't have it on your machine.

 For example, like this: